-At the outset of the passage before us this morning there are two foundational responses to the gospel that shape and sustain our living of the gospel.
+There are two foundational responses to the gospel that shape and sustain our living of the gospel.
+I am convinced that:

-- ➤ If you are unwilling to make these essential responses you have not understood the gospel, God's mercy and grace. - ➤ You must make these essential commitments to make progress in what follows; - ➤ You must not go around Romans 12:1-2 to get to the rest of the book and you must not sever Romans 12:1-1 from Romans 1-11.
+- ➤ If you are unwilling to make these essential responses you have not understood the gospel, God's mercy and grace. - You must make these essential commitments to make progress in what follows; - You must not go around Romans 12:1-2 to get to the rest of the book and you must not sever Romans 12:1-1 from Romans 1-11.